yesmeck/remix-routes/README.md

 ## Command Line Options

 - `-w`: Watch for changes and automatically rebuild.
+- `-s`: Enale strict mode.
+In strict mode only routes that define `SearchParams` type are allowed to have query string.
 - `-o`: Specify the output path for `remix-routes.d.ts`.
 Defaults to `./node_modules` if arg is not given.

 ## TypeScript Integration